 Sridevi Funeral Live!
-TEARY-EYED Aishwarya Rai Bachchan & Sushmita Sen Pay Their Last Respect
+TEARY-EYED Aishwarya Rai Bachchan & Sushmita Sen Pay Their Last Respects

 "On behalf of Khushi, Janhvi, Boney Kapoor, the entire Kapoor and Ayyappan families, a sincere thanks to the media for your continued sensitivity and support during this emotional moment."

-Media Is Allowed But
+Media Is Allowed But..

 The statement said media can also pay their respects to the actress "provided camera, recording devices, etc are left outside the venue".